 - Spit back what teachers taught you in school rather than risk getting bad grades for being original.

-- Hide parts of yourself that don’t seem acceptable to our social groups.
+- Hide parts of yourself that don’t seem acceptable to certain social groups.

 6. See the Bigger Picture to Find Your True Calling